 In 2017, the Board of the South Carolina Department of Health and Environmental Control (DHEC) approved the continued use of the controversial Wave Dissipation System (WDS) along South Carolina beachfronts.
 This approval followed a year-long pilot study by the Citadel, third party review by GEL Engineering, and request for removal of WDS and termination of the pilot study by SCDHEC staff.

-The Coastal Conservation League understands concerns about increasing erosion along our beachfronts.
+The Coastal Conservation League understood and continues to understand concerns about increasing erosion along our beachfronts.
 However, we firmly oppose the use of new hardening of our state’s beaches.
 These tools are deployed to protect solely what is landward of them, typically to protect habitable structures, often at the expense of the beach itself.
 These measures, in addition to impacting the natural ecosystem and do not actually protect against the long-term issue of coastal erosion and can perpetuate a false sense of security.

 History and Timeline of WDS Study